-NCP1340 patented VLO circuitry solves this issue by determining the operating valley based on the system load, and locking out other valleys unless a significant change in load occurs.

-- Frequency Foldback: As the load continues to decrease, it becomes beneficial to reduce the switching frequency.
-When the load is light enough, the NCP1340 enters frequency foldback mode.
-During this mode, the peak current is frozen and dead-time is added to the switching cycle, thus reducing the frequency and switching operation to discontinuous conduction mode (DCM).
-Dead-time continues to be added until skip mode is reached, or the switching frequency reaches its minimum level of 25 kHz. - Skip Mode: To further improve light or no-load power consumption while avoiding audible noise, the NCP1340 enters skip mode when the operating frequency reaches its minimum value. foldback isavoid acoustic noise, the circuit prevents the switching frequency from decaying below 25 kHz.
-This allows regulation via burst of pulses at 25 kHz or greater instead of operating in the audible range. - Quiet-Skip: To further reduce acoustic noise, the NCP1340 incorporates a novel circuit to prevent the skip mode burst period from entering the audible range as well. - Internal OPP: In order to limit power delivery at high line, a scaled version of the negative voltage present on the auxiliary winding during the on-time is routed to the ZCD/OPP pin.
-This provides the designer with a simple and non-dissipative means to reduce the maximum power capability as the bulk voltage increases. - Frequency Jittering: In order to reduce the EMI signature, a low frequency triangular voltage waveform is added to the iniput of the PWM comparator.
-This helps by spreading out the energy peaks during noise analysis. - Internal Soft-Start: The NCP1340 includes a 4 ms soft-start to prevent the main power switch from being overly stressed during start-up.
-Soft-start is activated each time a new startup sequence occurs or during auto-recovery mode. - Dedicated Fault Input: The NCP1340 includes a dedicated fault input.
+- NCP1342 patented VLO circuitry solves this issue by determining the operating valley based on the system load, and locking out other valleys unless a significant change in load occurs. - Rapid Frequency Foldback: As the load continues to decrease, it becomes beneficial to reduce the switching frequency.
+When the load is light enough, the NCP1342 enters rapid frequency foldback mode.
+During this mode, the minimum peak current is limited and dead-time is added to the switching cycle, thus reducing the frequency and switching operation to discontinuous conduction mode (DCM).
+Dead-time continues to be added until skip mode is reached, or the switching frequency reaches its minimum level of 25 kHz. - Minimum Peak Current Modulation (MPCM): In order to reduce the switching frequency even faster (for high frequency designs), the NCP1342 uses MPCM to increase the minimum peak current during frequency foldback.
+It also reduces the minimum peak current gradually as the load decreases to ensure optimum skip mode entry. - Skip Mode: To further improve light or no-load power consumption while avoiding audible noise, the NCP1342 enters skip mode when the operating frequency reaches its minimum value.
+To avoid acoustic noise, the circuit prevents the switching frequency from decaying below 25 kHz.
+This allows regulation via bursts of pulses at 25 kHz or greater instead of operating in the audible range. - Quiet-Skip: To further reduce acoustic noise, the NCP1342 incorporates a novel circuit to prevent the skip mode burst period from entering the audible range as well. - Internal OPP: In order to limit power delivery at high line, a scaled version of the negative voltage present on the auxiliary winding during the on-time is routed to the ZCD/OPP pin.
+This provides the designer with a simple and non-dissipative means to reduce the maximum power capability as the bulk voltage increases. - Frequency Jittering: In order to reduce the EMI signature, a low frequency triangular voltage waveform is added to the input of the PWM comparator.
+This helps by spreading out the energy peaks during noise analysis. - Internal Soft-Start: The NCP1342 includes a 4 ms soft-start to prevent the main power switch from being overly stressed during start-up.
+Soft-start is activated each time a new startup sequence occurs or during auto-recovery mode.

+- Dedicated Fault Input: The NCP1342 includes a dedicated fault input.
 It can be used to sense an overvoltage condition and latch off the controller by pulling the pin above the overvoltage protection (OVP) threshold.
 The controller is also disabled if the Fault pin is pulled below the overtemperature protection (OTP) threshold.
-The OTP threshold is configured for use with a NTC thermistor.

-- Overload/Short-Circuit Protection: The NCP1340 implements overload protection by limiting the maximum time duration for operation during overload conditions.
+The OTP threshold is configured for use with a NTC thermistor. - Overload/Short-Circuit Protection: The NCP1342 implements overload protection by limiting the maximum time duration for operation during overload conditions.
 The overload timer operates whenever the maximum peak current is reached.
-In addition to this, special circuitry is included to prevent operation in CCM during extreme overloads, such as an output short-circuit. - Maximum Frequency Clamp: The NCP1340 includes a maximum frequency clamp.
-In all versions, the clamp is available disabled or fixed at 110 kHz.
-In the 9-pin versions, the clamp can be adjusted via an external resistor from the FMAX Pin to ground.
+In addition to this, special circuitry is included to prevent operation in CCM during extreme overloads, such as an output short-circuit. - Maximum Frequency Clamp: The 9-pin version of NCP1342 includes a maximum frequency clamp.
+The clamp can be adjusted via an external resistor from the FMAX Pin to ground.
 It can also be disabled by pulling the FMAX pin above 4 V.